 - No will in place, or existing will deemed invalid

-Capture annual gift tax exclusions and exclusions for gifts made during your lifetime.
+Capture annual gift tax exclusions for gifts made during your lifetime.

 Estate Tax Liability